rearc-data/covid-19-chicago/README.md

 You can subscribe to the AWS Data Exchange product utilizing the automation featured in this repository by visiting [https://aws.amazon.com/marketplace/pp/prodview-awlpvbw6cui3g](https://aws.amazon.com/marketplace/pp/prodview-awlpvbw6cui3g).

 ## Main Overview
+**UPDATE: We will no longer be providing new revisions for this product.
+If you have any questions or concerns, please feel free to contact us at data@rearc.io.**

 As this outbreak has spread globally, Chicago Department of Public Health is tracking the COVID-19 cases and deaths closely and is using data to guide its response.

 #### Data Source